practicajs/practica/docs/blog/use-case/index.md

       const savedOrder = await tryAddUserWithLegacySystem(validatedOrder);
       return savedOrder;
     }
-    // And it goes on and on with the help of a handful other functions }
+    // And it goes on and on until the pricing module is mentioned }

 ```

-So many details upfront, which of them is important for her to learn now?
-How can she find that pricing module?
+So many details and things to learn upfront, which of them is crucial for her to learn now before dealing with her task?
+How can she find where is that pricing module?

-She is not happy:

-**🗺 1.
-Hard to find her way -** It's hard to tell which pieces are involved, easily get the high-level flow, and from there easily deepen into the module of interest.

-**🎨2.
-Bad design viewpoint -** If she need to adjust the flow, it's hard to reason about it and propose changes when all the pieces and details are tightly coupled.

-**🧩2.
-Accidental complexity -** Right off the batt, she must make herself acquaintance with a handful of product and technical narratives.
-She just fell off the complexity cliff, from a zero-complexity controller straight into a 1000 pieces puzzle.
-Many of them are unrelated with her task.
-This moment in time is called 'accidental complexity', where a system is designed in a way that details meet the occasional reader early and unnecessarily.
-Some may suggest that pushing complexity to the edges is the holy grail of a well designed software.
+She is not happy.
+Right off the bat, she must make herself acquaintance with a handful of product and technical narratives.
+She just fell off the complexity cliff: from a zero-complexity controller straight into a 1000-piece puzzle.
+Many of them are unrelated to her task.

-[Image the complexity tree]

 ## The use-case pattern